Tridentran/A2dm/README.md

-Sure!
-Here's your markdown file with all the Chinese translated into English:

----

-# "$A^2DM$: Enhancing EEG artifact removal by fusing artifact representation into the time-frequency domain"
+# $A^2DM$: Enhancing EEG artifact removal by fusing artifact representation into the time-frequency domain

 ## This is the Official PyTorch implementation of our Cognitive Computation paper "$A^2DM$: Enhancing EEG artifact removal by fusing artifact representation into the time-frequency domain".